portasynthinca3/boss/README.md

 This project strives to achieve the following, in order of decreasing
 importance:
-  - get the implementation to work;
+  - get the implementation working;
   - make the implementation correct;
   - make the implementation fast.